 - a.
 All proposed park areas shall be seeded and an acceptable stand of grass established prior to dedication of the area to the Park District.
 Acceptable is defined as 80% desirable cover over the entire site.
 In no case shall the site be accepted when turf cover is less than 70% in a gridded area 10 feet by 10 feet. - b.
 Seeding is to utilize Village and Park District approved ground covers and grasses. - c.
 Seeding is to be completed during desirable fall and spring planting times, dependent upon recommended seed planting specifications. - d.
 Seeding is to be done on moderately dry soil on a seed bed which will easily accept and nurture germination of seeds. - e.
 Developer will be responsible for making necessary reparations to the site caused by erosion.
 Reparations will be completed prior to acceptance by the Park District. - 10.05.
-Water Management Areas.
-Shall be defined as those properties set aside as retention or detention to support the developed property.
+Water Management Areas Shall be defined as those properties set aside as retention or detention to support the developed property.
 The Park District will accept the donation of said parcels in its sole discretion on a case by case basis. - 10.06.
 Cash in Lieu of Land.
 When the development is small and the resulting site is too small to be practical, or when the Corporate Authorities of the Park District determine that the available land is inappropriate for a park site, the Park District may accept cash in lieu of land.
 The value amount of the cash in lieu of land option shall be negotiated on a site by site basis based upon but not limited to the following factors: - Land cost based upon the highest recorded sale amount of the property in question

-- Land cost based upon an MIA appraisal - The average cost as calculated utilizing the top three cash in lieu of land contribution amounts garnered for Chicago-land park districts - 10.07 Park Plat Review .
-Copies of each subdivision plat shall be transmitted to the Park District for their written recommendations at the same time that they are transmitted to the Plan Commission, but nothing herein contained shall be construed as requiring receipt of a recommendation prior to action by the Corporate Authorities of the Village.
+- Land cost based upon an MIA appraisal - The average cost as calculated utilizing the top three cash in lieu of land contribution amounts garnered for Chicago-land park districts - A fixed cost per acre as agreed upon utilizing the Villages land cash ordinance.

+10.07 Park Plat Review .
+Copies of each subdivision plat shall be transmitted to the Park District for their written recommendations at the same time that they are transmitted to the Plan Commission.